dcknuth/aoc_2025/README.md

 * Day 4: Some code to look around in the map, but not too bad and much could be reused for part 2.
 Part 1 took 11 ms and Part 2 was 190 ms
 * Day 5: First day where part 2 cannot be solved with brute force.
 This was also the first time I ran out of memory instead of just waiting a long time and killing off the run.
 I used a range collapsing approach to solve (this has worked in previous years and I suspected straight away would be needed here).
 Could use clean-up, but done for now.
 Part 1 took 5.6 ms and part 2 34.7 ms
 * Day 6: First part was easy, but the second part had a few formatting tricks.
 Errors in these needed to be debugged for a bit.
 Part 1 took 1.6 ms and part 2 3.7 ms
-* Day 7: Like Day 6, the first part was fine, but the second part needed an elegant solution of tracking position sums by row.
+* Day 7: Like Day 5, the first part was fine, but the second part needed an elegant solution of tracking position sums by row.
 Part 1 ran in 2.8 ms and part 2 took 2.4 ms
+* Day 8: This was the first day where I thought part 1 was also tricky.
+I started with a set based solution, but that was falling apart a bit.
+I moved to a graph solution with NetworkX and that worked pretty well.
+For part 2, I redid a lot of part 1 and checked for full connection after adding each pair.
+I could have saved some time in part 2 by reusing part 1 variables, but didn't want to move the scope of the variables, just getting the stars.
+I will probably see if I can reuse on the Rust version, but that will mean a apples to oranges comparison of run times.
+Part 1 took 0.72 seconds and part 2 was 4.4 seconds, so run times are increasing
-* Day 8: ...
+* Day 9: ...

 ## Rust